 If you can bring a homemade dinner to eat at your campsite, cabin, or motel room, that’s one meal for which you don’t have to pay restaurant prices.
 Just make sure you bring plates and utensils if you’re not serving finger food.
-You can find plenty of make-ahead road trip meal ideas online.
+Here are some of our favorite recipes for make-ahead road trip meal ideas.

 If you’re literally on the road, rest areas offer picnic tables as well as facilities.
 Pack a plastic tablecloth so you’re guaranteed a clean surface to eat on, some disposable dishes (or “rough it” and use a paper towel as your plate) and utensils if needed.
 We find peanut butter and jelly sandwiches a cheap and easy “fill-er-up” when we’re in transit.

 Make something special, yet portable, so your family can look forward to those picnic stops.
 Homemade Girl Scout cookies or granola bars are fun treats.

 4. Plan morning activities to end near outdoor dining facilities.

 Picnics aren’t just for the driving portion of your trip.
 Do some research ahead of time to see if any of the attractions you plan to visit at your destination have outdoor dining facilities or are close to a park or picnic area.
 Then schedule your morning fun to end near a place to eat outside.